wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Can I set the aspect ratio of a plot?

-Not directly using Maxima.
+Not directly using _Maxima_.
 But there are gnuplot commands for it:

      wxdraw2d(
          user_preamble="set size ratio 1; set tmargin 3; set bmargin 3;